On the trace fields of hyperbolic Dehn fillings: Preliminaries

-\begin{remark} It is a well-known result (for example, see~\cite{Granville}) in number theory that $A_{p,q}(t)$ has a bounded number of cyclotomic factors for any $p$ and $q$ (although of unknown multiplicity).
-Assuming Lehmer's Conjecture, the above theorem implies that $A_{p,q}(t)$ a bounded number of non-cyclotomic factors with degree bounded below by $\max\{|p|,|q|\}$ for $|p|+|q|$ large.
-In some special circumstances, such as Dehn-filling on one component of the Whitehead link $W$, it is possible to prove unconditionally that the degree of $K(W_{1/q})$ is given by an explicit piece-wise linear function of $q$ (see Hoste--Shanahan~\cite{HS:twist}).
+\begin{remark} In some special circumstances, such as Dehn-filling on one cusp of the Whitehead link complement $W$, it is possible to prove unconditionally that the degree of $K(W_{1/q})$ is given by an explicit piece-wise linear function of $q$ (see Hoste--Shanahan~\cite{HS:twist}).
 More generally, one can prove that the degree of $K(W_{p/q})$ for fixed $p$ and large $q$ is given by an explicit piece-wise linear function of $q$~\cite{FGH}. \end{remark}